 The Ulster Protocol

 The old Section 31 is gone too, thankfully.
 That was another oddity, apparently fettering the negotiation of the future relationship by reports and motions of the House, and we have seen how capsy they can be.
-An obligation to follow the Political Declaration is fair enough as an earnest of good behaviour, but here no negotiation can actually take place without its objectives’ being approved by the Commons.
+An obligation to follow the Political Declaration might be considered fair enough as an earnest of good behaviour, but with the old Clause, no negotiation could actually have taken place without its objectives’ being approved by the Commons.
 That has shades of Geoffrey Howe: ‘It’s rather like sending our opening batsmen to the crease only for them to find that before the first ball is bowled, their bats have been broken by the team captain.’
 There is no replacement for the old clause.

-Clause 32 will repeal Section 13 of the Withdrawal Act, as being redundant.
+Section 31 at last repeals Section 13 of the Withdrawal Act with immediate effect, as being redundant.
 This site advocated this some time ago, and it is good to see the cussed block on the road going.
 It will be redundant once the Bill passes, but if it remains on the statute book, a chancer lawyer funded by die-hard Remainers may make hay with it still.
 Section 32, just for certainty, disapplies the approval provisions in the Constitutional Reform and Governance Act 2010.

 Section 38(1) still contains a constitutional howler.
 It says “It is recognised that the Parliament of the United Kingdom is sovereign.”
 No it isn’t: sovereignty resides in the Queen and Parliament acting together.
 Careless wording like this can encourage adventurer lawyers to make more of it than is intended.
 A report published by the House of Lords notes that this section is of no legal effect.

-Then after more detail on non-derogation from workers’ rights (Corbyn should be pleased – he will still attack it though) and definitions that is it, after just 39 pages.
+Then after more detail and definitions that is it, after just 41 pages.